Are you looking for the most in-depth FOMO marketing guide online? If so, you’re in the right place.

 - “All of my friends are going on a hike this weekend, and I’m stuck here.
 My FOMO is out of control.”

 FOMO works whether you’re a blogger, small business, corporate, or an eCommerce store.

 But how can you leverage FOMO to get the most out of your marketing efforts?
 The best FOMO marketing tool available is TrustPulse:

 TrustPulse is hands down the best social proof software on the market.
 It lets you quickly and easily create social proof notifications to boost conversions on your site.

 With TrustPulse, you can leverage social proof to increase your:

 - Survey participants

 - And more…

-That’s because TrustPulse captures activity that people are taking with your brand and displays it across your site.
+That’s because the TrustPulse plugin captures real-time actions that people are taking with your brand and displays it across your site.
 When people see these small notifications, they get hit with a healthy does of FOMO that pushes them into action.